Roaders/code-names/README.md

 # CodeNames

-CodeNames is an Angular-based web application for playing the popular word game "Codenames".
+CodeNames is a web application for playing the popular word game "Codenames".
 This application allows users to set up a game with customizable settings and play with multiple teams.

 ## Features

 - Customizable game settings including team count, grid size, card count, and assassin count.
 - Dynamic grid generation based on the specified settings.
-- Route parameters to save and share game configurations.
-- Responsive design using Bootstrap.

-## Getting Started
+- Shareable url allows a generated board to be shared between players of the game
+- play with no assassin or multiple assassins

+## How to Play

+ - Generate your own custom board with the desired number of teams (up to 4), assassin count (usually 1 less than the number of teams), card count and grid size.
+ - If you are playing with 3 teams you will most likely need to generate a 6 * 6 grid so that it is big enough for the all cards for all the teams (dependent on the number of cards and assassins selected)
+ - Once the board is generated share the url of the board with all the Spymasters playing the game.
+They will all get the same randomly generated board
+ - Lay out the codenames as usual according to the grid size generated
+ - If playing with more than 2 teams (or with more than 8 cards per team) additional cards will be needed for the new teams.
+The colors are green and light blue.
+These can be made from any card or paper or could even be buttons or any sort of marker.
+ - The team with the randomly selected additional card goes first.

+## Building the application

 ### Prerequisites